Skip to main content

 Project Summary

-Project started in 2018 and is ongoing.
+Project started in 2018 and was completed Q2 2021.

 Successful shared control between human operators and autonomy in ground vehicles critically relies on a mutual understanding and adaptation.
 Various shared control methods have been presented in the literature; however, the metrics that are used to evaluate performance are typically objective engineering metrics and little emphasis has been put so far on the cognitive workload on the human operator.
 A shared-control paradigm in which the autonomy can adapt to the cognitive workload of the operator could improve mission performance.
 Such a paradigm, however, is not yet available.